Mike-Honey/co2-levels/README.md

 The Ararnet4 file format is currently the only one supported for this project, but it should be relatively easy to integrate other formats.
 If you would like to propose a new format, please create an Issue for this project (using the blank issue template) and attach as many sample files as possible.

+This project has been designed to use the Power BI date/time conversion feature, and the PBIX file is set to expect dates in Australian regional format: dd/mm/yyyy.
+You can change this using Power BI Desktop by going to File / Options / CURRENT FILE / Regional Settings and choosing your Locale.

 ## Calendar Data

 Calendar data can also be integrated in .ics (iCalendar) format.
 This can be produced from most Calendar tools, e.g. using Outlook (for Windows), use the File / Save Calendar menu option.
 Outlook has limited filters when you produce an iCalendar (.ics) file, so the easiest method may be to create a separate Calendar (within Outlook) for your CO2 entries.